Introduction and Goals

 - Make effective use of various writing technologies

-- Compose, collaborate, revise, give feedback and share writing in a host of digital platforms
+- Compose, collaborate, revise, give feedback and share writing

 ProfCom Teaching Philosophy

 I will treat you all as professionals who will (or already have) enter the workplace very soon.
-This means that I expect to engage the course materials, the group conversation, and your and your classmates’ documents in substantial ways, participating multiple times weekly in the course.
+This means that I expect to engage the course materials, the group conversation, and your and your classmates’ documents in substantial ways, participating fully in the course.
 Also, as your business writing instructor, I will very often point out real instances where you can improve your writing and communication skills.
 Do not be offended or upset by these moments, they are not meant to make you feel bad but rather to help you become a better communicator.
 Also, I expect you to understand and protect your own online ethos– a concept we’ll consider throughout the course.
 Try to be the type of student (or employee) that you would want to teach or manage yourselves.
 I see you all as adults who do not need me to babysit you or watch your every move.
 I will simply assume you will be professionals at all times.

 Academic Integrity and Professionalism

+The URI student handbook governs student conduct directly related to academic activities involving URI students.
 In the context of this course, engaging in the following practices are signs that you exhibit academic integrity and professionalism:

 - Being a responsible member of the class community demonstrates your commitment to learning.
 This means avoiding digital disruptions (particularly for live events) as well as being respectful of other students, the instructor, and any who guests who join.